BU-NU-CLOUD-F19/Machine_Learning_on_Brain_MRI_data/README.md

 ## 3. Scope and Features

+### Major Features include

-* The applications should be able to run as a ChRIS plugin or a standalone application on
+* Containerized application able to run on ChRIS as well as standalone systems
+* Training of Neural network with data given through MOC
+* Segmenting brain MRI using pretrained model

 ## 4. Solution Concept